← Back to Blog

 The Bottom Line: Secrets Don’t Belong in Chat History

 Every credential you paste into Slack is a breach waiting to happen.
-Every secret sitting in your email history is an attack surface.
+Every secret sitting in email history is an attack surface you can’t see.
 Every password in a Jira ticket is a compliance gap.

-Secure secret sharing turns a messy, risky process into a fast, auditable, compliant workflow.
+Secure secret sharing replaces a messy, risky habit with something fast, auditable, and compliant.

 Take Action: Get Credentials Out of Slack